Becoming a Biker

 CBT ends with a minimum two-hour instructor-accompanied road ride.
 On the ride, you'll cover positioning at junctions and crossroads, roundabout protocol, pedestrian crossings and traffic lights, U-turns on the road, and more emergency stop practice.
 Once you've proved you've mastered these basics, you'll be issued with form DL196, and you can go on to the next stage.

 Once you've got your CBT, you'll have to take a theory test, to prove you've got a grasp of road signs and the theory behind staying safe on the road.
-The only exceptions are for holders of full car licences, and holders of full moped licences (but only those obtained by passing the two-part theory/practical test itself).
 The test consists of about 50 multiple-choice questions chosen from a list of 800 or so.

 Sample some OFFICIAL Motorcycle Theory Test Questions